 That said, if you’re your loose diamond or diamond jewelry to a jewelry store, we strongly recommend working with a trusted jeweler and getting multiple (at least three!) sale quotes to ensure you’re getting a fair value for your loose diamond or diamond ring.

 That said, please note that jewelers may not want to honor a previous quote or offer from another institution, and may commit to less if you return after having received other quotes.
-It’s also worth knowing that jewelers will often take your loose diamond or diamond jewelry and sell it to a wholesaler overnight in an effort to get their working capital.
+It’s also worth knowing that jewelers will often take your loose diamond or diamond jewelry and sell it to a wholesaler overnight in an effort to get their working capital, which might not be an ideal situation if right now you’re thinking, ‘where do I sell my diamonds?’.

 With all of this in mind, we strongly recommend that you know who you’re working with, and that you know the value of the wedding ring set or loose diamond that you have, especially if it’s over 1 carat.